BGP Port 179 Exploit Metasploit

 Man-in-the-middle attacks

 Possible attacks against BGP could be BGP route injection from a bidirectional man-in-the-middle attack.
 In theory, BGP route injection seems simple if one compares it to a standard ARP spoofing man-in-the-middle attack, but in practice, it does not.
-For successfully inserting a “neighbor between neighbors,” a rogue router must successfully TCP hijack BGP.
+To successfully insert a “neighbor between neighbors,” a rogue router must successfully TCP hijack BGP.

 Requires the following: